 Reality Construction Kit

 Physically realistic AR magic.
-For iPhone Pro
+For iPhone Pro and iPad Pro.

 REALITY CONSTRUCTION KIT lets you build physically realistic 3D scenes in your real world - through the magic of Kinetic Augmented Reality.